sazonovanton/SirChatalot/README.md

 * Create a .config file in the data directory using the config.example file as a template.
 * Run the bot by running the command `python3 main.py`.

-Whitelist.txt, .config and chats.pickle are stored in the `./data` directory.
+Whitelist.txt, .config, stats.pickle and chats.pickle are stored in the `./data` directory.
 Logs rotate every day and are stored in the `./logs` directory.

 Bot is designed to talk to you in a style of a knight in the middle ages.
 You can change that in the `gptproc.py` file.